drrid/MediShell/README.md

-# MediShell
+# TerminalMedAssistant
-MediShell is a command-line based patient management system designed for medical professionals to manage patient appointments and related information.
+TerminalMedAssistant is a command-line based patient management system designed for medical professionals to manage patient appointments and related information.
 With its user-friendly interface, MediShell simplifies the process of scheduling appointments, tracking patient details, and maintaining records of patient encounters.

 ## Features
 * Interactive calendar for easy appointment scheduling